mkhan45/swat/report/main.typ

 The performance of a compiler targeting WASM largely depends on the source language.
-Manually memory-managed languages like C or Rust are often only 20-40% slower through WASM, while more dynamic languages like OCaml or Scala can be 3-8x slower (no sources).
-Thus, the upper performance bound for linear Sax compiled to WASM should be similar to the performance of C compiled to WASM.
+Manually memory-managed languages like C or Rust are often only 20-40% slower through WASM, while more dynamic languages like OCaml or Scala can be 2-8x slower (no sources).
+The upper performance bound for linear Sax compiled to WASM should be similar to the performance of C compiled to WASM.

 == WASM Structure